anuragnitt/blockchain-lottery/README.md

 ## Todo

-- [ ] Separate variables for valid input in ValdationTextField components. (button disabled = & of all)
 - [ ] Await transaction status then trigger a re-render of UserPage component.
 - [ ] Transaction status (success/revert) notification using MUI Snackbar component.
 - [ ] Use of Chainlink VRF for fetching random numbers in smart contract.